damnkrishna/CyberGaurd-j/C3ihub-Work/14-7-2026-reportwriting.md

 fine i am just wrapping up the full work now

-as last one week is left i dont get any interest in doing any more work now
+well what can i say i had the plan of studying today but today it has been raining from almost last 5 hr i dont know what to do i am sitting here in my room waiting for rain to stop which is not stopping at all as last one week is left i dont get any interest in doing any more work now

 i am just chilling now